WEGFan/Edge-PC-Savefile-Editor/README.md

 ## Installation

-You need to install at least [Python 3.6](https://www.python.org/downloads/) (3.5 may also work, not tested) to run this program.
+You need to install at least [Python 3.6](https://www.python.org/downloads/) to run this program.
 Or just download the [release](https://github.com/WEGFan/Edge-PC-Savefile-Editor/releases) for Windows so you don't need to install Python.

 ## Usage